BhaveshG-22/auto-rerouter-bh-vercel/README.md

 # 🚌 Project: Smart Route Re-Router

+### ► Hackathon Submission For :  BRAMHACKS 2024

 ## 🗺️ Overview
 The purpose of this project is to provide a software solution for rerouting in critical transit situations.
 The system detects when a bus reroute is required, prompts the user, awaits confirmation from the transit control center, and then sends the updated route to passengers.
 Currently, this application demonstrates functionality on a single bus route.